 Parents/carers are the primary educators of their children and at Monkfield Park we recognise and value the close relationships we develop with parents and carers.
-If you have any concerns about your child we would encourage you to share these with your child's teacher in the first instance.
-The teacher will be happy to arrange a meeting with you to discuss your concerns and agree a course of action.
-Following this meeting if you still have any concerns then you should contact Mrs Howell, the school's Special Educational Needs Co-ordinator (SENCo) who will be happy to meet with you.
+If a parent or carer has any concerns about their child we would encourage them to share these with their child's teacher in the first instance.
+The teacher will be happy to arrange a meeting with to discuss these concerns and agree a course of action.
+Following this meeting if a parent or carer still has any concerns then they should contact Mrs Howell, the school's Special Educational Needs Co-ordinator (SENCo) who will be happy to meet with them.